scimusmn/tulsa-rollercoaster-camera/README.md

 Finally, make the files executable by typing `chmod 740 ~/bin/*`.
 Now you can run `config` by simply opening a terminal and typing `config.sh`, and `rollercoaster` by typing `rollercoaster.sh`.
 (On a preinstalled system, these have also been added to the desktop as "Rollercoaster" and "Rollercoaster Configurator").

-**To add to `rollercoaster` to startup:** Press `Start` and type `startup`, and click on "Startup Applications Preferences".
+**To add to `rollercoaster` to startup:** (Ubuntu) Press `Start` and type `startup`, and click on "Startup Applications Preferences".
 Click "Add", name it whatever you like, and then type into the "Command" line:

 ```
 gnome-terminal --command "rollercoaster.sh"